Mairéad Farrell: Imprisonment, 1976–1986

-At Armagh prison, Farrell was the official Officer Commanding of the female IRA prisoners.
+At Armagh prison, Farrell was the commanding officer of the female IRA prisoners.

 When she arrived in Armagh, Farrell refused to wear a prison uniform in protest at the designation of republican prisoners as criminals.
 She was the first woman to do so, and the second person after Kieran Nugent, a prisoner in the H-Blocks of HMP Maze.
 Farrell instigated a dirty protest in February 1980.
-This meant that prisoners refused to slop-out and would smear excrement and menstrual material on the walls of their cells instead of risking being attacked by the guards while slopping out.
-After 13 months, Farrell, along with Mary Doyle and Mairead Nugent, began a hunger strike in Armagh prison to coincide with the one already taking place in Long Kesh.
-It ended on 19 December, a day after the men's strike.
+This meant that prisoners refused to slop out and would smear excrement and menstrual material on the walls of their cells instead of risking being attacked by the guards while slopping out.
+After 13 months, Farrell, along with Mary Doyle and Mairead Nugent, began a hunger strike in Armagh prison a month after the men in Long Kesh had begun theirs; their intention to go on hunger strike was announced on the 22nd of November, commencing on the 1st of December.
+On the 18th of December, the 'Armagh Three' heard, on a smuggled radio, that the men's fast at Long Kesh had come to an end; despite their elation, they decided to maintain their strike until the news had been confirmed by a republican source.
+On the 19th of December, the rapidly deteriorating women received confirmation and ended the hunger strike after nineteen days.
 The dirty protest ended in March 1981 as the prisoners' rights campaign was focused on the hunger strike being undertaken by Bobby Sands, leader of IRA prisoners in the H-Blocks.
-She was one of the H-Block/Armagh prisoners to stand for election in the Republic of Ireland in the 1981 General Election, standing in Cork North Central and polling 2,751 votes (6.05%).
+She was one of the H-Block/Armagh prisoners to stand for election in the Republic of Ireland in the 1981 General Election, standing in Cork North-Central and polling 2,751 votes (6.05%).